bundlewrap/bundlewrap/docs/content/guide/migrate_45.md

 <br>

-### `bw lock add`: Warning when there are locks always uses a pager
+### `bw lock add`: Warning about existing locks might use a pager

 `bw lock add` shows a message like `Your lock was added, but the node was already locked by ...`, followed by a list of existing locks.
-This output is always piped through a pager now.
+This output is piped through a pager now when `stdout` is a TTY.

 This can break your scripts, because they might block now, waiting for the pager to quit.
-Override the environment variable `PAGER` for these calls if you want the old behavior:
+One way to get the old behavior is to override the environment variable `PAGER` for these calls:

     #!/bin/sh